gschinaia/gschinaia.github.io/_pages/about.md

 I completed my PhD (DPhil) at the [Department of Economics](https://www.economics.ox.ac.uk/) at the University of Oxford.

-My main research interests are in development, behavioural, labour, and organisational economics.
-I use randomised and natural experiments to help answer policy questions.
+My main research interests are in development, behavioral, labor, and organizational economics.
+I use randomized and natural experiments to help answer policy questions.
 I am currently studying how digital and financial innovations impact households in low-income rural settings, as well as studying interventions to enhance state effectiveness.

 I am also affiliated with the [Centre for the Study of African Economies](https://www.csae.ox.ac.uk/), the [Mind and Behaviour Research Group](https://mbrg.bsg.ox.ac.uk/), and scientific director at the [Bissau Economics Lab](https://www.bissaueconomicslab.com/).